SheinbergLab/JARVIS-AcquisitionTool/README.md

-# JARVIS-AcquisitionTool
+# JARVIS-AcquisitionTool + TCP/IP Control

 <p align="center">
 <img src="docs/JARVIS_AcquisitionTool.png" alt="banner" width="70%"/>
 </p>

-This  is the official Github Repository for the **JARVIS Annotation Tool**.
-To find out more about our 3D markerless motion capture toolbox have a look at
+This  is the a fork of the official Github Repository for the **JARVIS Annotation Tool**.
+We have added a TCP/IP server to the main process so aspects of the GUI can be controlled from client programs using socket communication.
+This allows, for example, filenames to be set and files to be opened and closed remotely.

-**[our website](https://jarvis-mocap.github.io/jarvis-docs/)**.
+To find out more about our 3D markerless motion capture toolbox have a look at **[our website](https://jarvis-mocap.github.io/jarvis-docs/)**.

 All you need to get started is a set of supported cameras (currently only FLIR machine vision cameras are supported) and an Arduino Uno (or similar).